 Landscape Architecture has been taught at UGA since 1928.
-The former School of Environmental Design transitioned to become the College of Environment and Design in 2001.
+The former School of Environmental Design (established in 1969) transitioned to become the College of Environment and Design in 2001.
 It was the first new college at UGA since 1969.
 The CED provides nationally-accredited, inventive, and demanding programs in landscape architecture, historic preservation, environmental planning & design, and environmental ethics.
 At CED, our students cultivate not only the skills they need to work as professional designers and practitioners, but the individual passions they have to make a difference in their world.

 Students are challenged to explore their unique, individual interests and creatively problem-solve contemporary issues, working with faculty to solve community issues in design charrettes.
 They also interact with clients, community organizations, and planning agencies.
 We aim to connect our students with a large and accomplished alumni network as much as possible.
 Visiting professors, professionals, and lecturers provide frequent opportunities for students to network with and learn from renowned designers in a broad range of career options.